orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation.rst

 -  You must use monteverdi and mapla through their .app files only.

--  You are allowed to move these .app files and refrain from moving or deleting OTB--Darwin64 after extraction.
+-  You are allowed to move these .app files and refrain from moving or deleting OTB-X.Y.Z-Darwin64 after extraction.
 In case you need to have OTB installed in some other directory.
 Extract the .run file there.

 Other packages
 --------------

-Warning !
+Warning!
 These packages may not be up-to-date with latest OTB releases.
 In addition, some features of the library may not be available on every platform.
 Some of these are not maintained by OTB-team.
-If you want to get involved in the packaging of OTB for your favourite platform, please contact us through the developer’s mailing list : otb-developers@googlegroups.com.
+If you want to get involved in the packaging of OTB for your favourite platform, please contact us through the developer’s mailing list: otb-developers@googlegroups.com.

 Debian